ampproject/amphtml/extensions/amp-anim/amp-anim.md

 ## Behavior

-The `amp-anim` component is very similar to the `amp-img` element, and provides additional functionality to manage loading and playing of animated images such as GIFs: it can have an optional placeholder child, to display while the `src` file is loading.
-The placeholder is specified via the `placeholder` attribute:
+The `amp-anim` component is almost identical to the `amp-img` element, but allows the AMP runtime to reduce CPU usage when the animation is off-screen.
+Like [other elements](https://www.ampproject.org/docs/guides/author-develop/responsive/placeholders), it supports an optional `placeholder` child, to display while the `src` file is loading:

 ```html
 <amp-anim width=400 height=300 src="my-gif.gif">